Trailblazer Fellowship

 • Phase 2

-Finally, applicants will be notified via email if you're invited to a 15-minute interview with two ABF staff members.
-You'll be asked about what you hope to gain in the fellowship experience, a time when you took a difficult action supporting a peer, and your strengths and growth opportunities.
+In this phase, the identified mentor will have some short-answer questions to complete about the applicant, and candidates will complete a 15-minute interview with two ABF staff members.
+Applicants will be asked about what they hope to gain in the fellowship experience, a time when they took a difficult action, supporting a peer, working in group settings, and strengths and growth opportunities.

 Frequently Asked Questions (FAQs)